KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.txt

 Client can use one operation at the time.
 Few clients can connect to database at the same time.

-The trip of request looks like images from "Image_7.jpg" to "Image_14.jpg".
+The trip of request is shown in images from "Image_7.jpg" to "Image_14.jpg".
 Client connects to node.
 If this node have information, then it returns result of an operation.
-If this node does not have information, then request is forwarded to its next node (Image_8.jpg).
+If this node does not have information, then request is forwarded to its next node "Image_8.jpg".
 It goes till information is found or node's next node it the starting one.
-In first case, if some node has required information, then result of an operation start its way back (Image_11.jpg).
-It finally goes to the client (Image_14.jpg).
+In first case, if some node has required information, then result of an operation start its way back "Image_11.jpg".
+It finally goes to the client "Image_14.jpg".
 In second case, "ERROR" message goes back to client.
 Operations like "get-max" or "get-min" every time go to every node of the web.
 Operation "terminate" goes only to one node of the web, but this node sends notifications to his next node and previous node to inform them about shutdown.
 It uses "newPrevious <address>:<port>" operation for that.